Fletcher's frog: Diet

 Adults consume a variety of small insects ranging from flies (e.g. chironomidaeto, psychodidae, etc.) to beetles (e.g. scirtdae).

 Feltcher's frog tadpoles are cannibalistic, actively preying on conspecific eggs by removing sections of oviduct fluid from the froth nests and consuming them whole.
 Tadpoles remain near the spawn for extended periods of time, feeding continuously until their entire abdomen is filled.

 Due to the environmental and competitive pressures of living in temporary water bodies where vegetable food is scarce, tadpoles appear to be habitually carnivorous and cannibalistic.
 When raised in laboratory conditions, tadpoles fed on Spirulina algae when it was added to their environment; however, they quickly showed a preference for conspecific eggs when it was added to their container.
 In the wild, tadpoles have also been observed to hunt mosquito larvae, supporting the notion that non-specialised tadpole species will engage in active opportunistic predation to obtain animal-based food.

 Reproduction and lifecycle

-The Fletcher frog's development is very rapid.
+The Fletcher's frog's development is very rapid.
 Tadpoles hatch from their eggs after 3 to 4 days, and metamorphism occurs after 20 to 30 days.
-The lifespan of the Fletcher frog is estimated to be less than 2 years, which is significantly shorter than the average temperate zone anuran lifespan of 4-6 years.
+The lifespan of the Fletcher's frog is estimated to be less than 2 years, which is significantly shorter than the average temperate zone anuran lifespan of 4-6 years.
 Recapture data suggests that nearly all breeding adults do not survival before the start of a new mating season, meaning that the breeding population is almost completely replaced every year.